Lemon Drop Martini

 5 from 1 vote

-Easy Lemon Drop Martini Recipe
+About this Lemon Drop Martini recipe

 Ready for a glass of sunshine?
 The Lemon Drop Martini is the sweet-and-sour classic cocktail you’ve been looking for.
+Made with freshly squeezed lemon juice, vodka, triple sec, simple syrup and a sugar rim, this drink is bright, balanced and refreshing.

 More lemon cocktail recipes: Limoncello SpritzLynchburg LemonadeVodka LemonadeLemon Champagne Punch • Limoncello LemonadeFrozen Lemon Daiquiri